List of spiders of Sri Lanka: Spiders

 In 2012 IUCN National Red List of Sri Lanka, much more comprehensive study on spiders and other local fauna had taken place.
 Afterwards, two books named An introduction to common Spiders of Sri Lanka and Tiger Spiders - Poecilotheria of Sri Lanka by Ranil P. Nanayakkara were published in 2014 and 2013 respectively.
 Numerous publications and checklists have been made up since then and curiosity about the arachnid fauna arose in the country.
 Three new jumping spiders were identified in 2016.
 In 2018, nine new goblin spiders were identified from the country.
 With that, Sri Lankan goblin spider diversity increased to 45 described species in 13 different genera.
 In 2019, the genus Phintelloides was identified.
 Also, a checklist by Manju Siliwal and Sanjay Molur's detailed Checklist of Spiders of South Asia including 2006 revision of Indian spider checklist was published.
 This checklist provided all the described spider species of South Asia and part of South-East Asia as well.
 However, this checklist was published in 2007, making it rather outdated.
+Several recent research in Sri Lanka is carried out by Prof. Suresh P. Benjamin.
 In 2021, eight species of jumping spiders were identified.
 In 2020, two cellar spiders, and seven species of jumping spiders were described.
+Five species belong to Mallinella were discovered in 2025.
+In 2024, two spiders species of the genus Meotipa were discovered.
+In 2025, six new species of palp footed spiders were described by Prof. Benjamin.

 The following list provide the spiders currently identified in Sri Lanka.
 Due to being a very recent checklist, this list will be based on a checklist by Benjamin et al. (2012) among others, with the latest update being made in August 2020.
 This checklist was made by the Association for Conservation of Environment and Arthropods Sri Lanka, and encompasses a wide variety of referenced journals.

-Currently, Sri Lanka has 589 species of spider, belonging to 50 families and 294 genera.
-Out of these 589 species, 318 are endemic spiders to Sri Lanka with 17 endemic genera.
+Currently, Sri Lanka has 595 species of spider, belonging to 50 families and 295 genera.
+Out of these 589 species, 324 are endemic spiders to Sri Lanka with 17 endemic genera.

 Endemic species are denoted as E.